andoma/movian/docs/plugins.md

  "id": "testplugin"
 }
 `

-You can reload the development plugin at any time by pressing Shift-F5 in Showtime (assuming you have not mapped that key/action to something else in keymapper setup).
+You can reload the development plugin at any time by pressing Shift+F5 in Showtime (assuming you have not mapped that key/action to something else in the keymapper setup).
 This works fine even if the plugin failed to load for whatever reason.
 All hooks and resources that are registered by the plugin is automatically removed when the plugin is reloaded.
 The same procedure happens when a plugin is uninstalled from the plugin repository browser.
-Pressing Shift-F5 will also reload the data model for the current loaded page.
+Pressing Shift+F5 will also reload the data model for the current loaded page.
 Ir.
 If you have a page opened that links to your plugin in development mode Showtime will first reload the plugin and then reload the page itself.
 This makes it very easy to do rapid development of plugins.

 Now go ahead and edit the javascript file
 `